benreiff/FinalProjectHoneyBeeStudy/README.md

 	production in 2019.
 - 5 of the 7 highest honey producing counties are in North Dakota
 - In 2019, Indiana ranked 31st in honey production.
-- From a high of 1.89 million pounds of honey produced in 1987, Indiana's honey production fell 73.7% in 2019 with just 495,000 pounds produced.
+- From a high of 1.89 million pounds of honey produced in 1987, Indiana's honey production has fallen 73.7% in 2019 with just 495,000 pounds produced.
 - Almond bearing acres have increased every year since nationwide data started being collected in 2007.
 - Our machine learning analysis proves that the value of honey production is increasing, but the growth has been slow.